sameera-madushan/Mail-Swipe/README.md

 You can either generate your own email address or you can generate a random email address using this script.
 Once you receive an email it will be save in a text file inside the **"All Mails"** folder.

-***Attention: For security reason you cannot read messages from addresses: abuse@domain, webmaster@domain, contact@domain, postmaster@domain, hostmaster@domain, admin@domain.
+***For security reason you cannot read messages from addresses: abuse@domain, webmaster@domain, contact@domain, postmaster@domain, hostmaster@domain, admin@domain.
 All other addresses are free to use.*** - 1secmail team -

 ![mailswipe](https://user-images.githubusercontent.com/55880211/94339230-e61e7100-0015-11eb-942a-cd1085179ff4.gif)